 It is quite ironic that in times of mass ambiguity, we are yet to form responsive modes of governance and administration that attend to our complex and uncertain needs.
 Understanding the caveats of broad strokes of generalisation, I refrain from discussing the particular forms that these reforms in modes of thinking about the pandemic should take place, for it is instead the burden of local government and non-governmental bodies to listen carefully to the silent hum for help from their populace.
 At the end of the day, the university should entail a phase of life where one is not only subjected to periods of mass workloads (as I currently find myself tackling) but also moments of liberating self-discovery where a niche sense of self is established within this multi-world globe.

-Again, a reiteration must be made that this is only a fraction of the issues that pertain to mental health, for its devastating effects know no boundaries of age, occupation, and background.
+Again, a reiteration must be made that this is only a fraction of the issues that pertain to mental health, for its devastating effects know no boundaries of age, occupation, or background.
 We can only hope for this piece to bring forward other distinct experiences that need to be respected both for its distinctions and its similarities in a global network of those who find themselves struggling.
 In essence, we at Mula understand and feel for those who are finding themselves in particularly difficult situations – be it in health, finance, or mentally.
-What we seek is to raise the alarm to urgently reconsider the structures and relations that have formed the basis of society and to question its sustainability especially in times of crisis.
+What we seek is to raise the alarm to urgently reconsider the structures and relations that have formed the basis of society and to question its sustainability, especially in times of crisis.